Online Premium Filing with My PAA FAQs

 - Perform filing coordinator tasks

-- Select the plan's Go to Plan Page button in the Plans in Your Account section of your Home Page.
+- Select the appropriate Plan Name link in the Plans in Your Account section of your Home Page.

-- Select the View Filing button next to the filing in the Premium Filings in Process section of the Plan Page.
+- Select the appropriate in-process Filing link in the Premium Filings section of the Plan Page.

 - The Filing Status on the Filing Manager Page must show that the filing is ready for submission.
 This means that the filing is complete, certified, and that a payment method has been selected.

-- The Holding Status (in the Filing Status section) on the Filing Manager Page must show that the filing coordinator or plan administrator is holding the filing (which means that the filing will be reflected in that person's Inbox on the Home Page).
+- The Holding Status (in the Filing Status section) on the Filing Manager Page must show that the filing coordinator or plan administrator/pa representative is holding the filing (which means that the filing will be reflected in that person's In-Process Fillings section on their Home Page).

 - For filings created in My PAA's data entry screens and for software-prepared filings that are imported into My PAA, a receipt is available on the Plan Page that shows the date and time of receipt, the confirmation number, and the actual data that was submitted to PBGC.
 All filing team members can view this information.

-- For uploaded files, only the uploader can view the following information on his/her Home Page: the date and time the file was received, the My PAA confirmation number, and summary information entered by the uploader, e.g., the file name, comments, and payment selection (if applicable).
-In addition, the uploader can view the data submitted on each filing by selecting the Conf.
-ID/Receipt link for the uploaded file (if a link is displayed); and then selecting each Filing link that is displayed for most uploaded filings (e.g., for Comprehensive Filings).
+- For uploaded files, only the uploader can view the following information on his/her Home Page: the date and time the file was received, the file's confirmation number, and summary information entered by the uploader, e.g., the file name, comments, and payment selection (if applicable).
+In addition, the uploader can view the data submitted on each filing by selecting the Conf #/Receipt link for the uploaded file, and then selecting the Filing link that is displayed for each filing that was uploaded.
+If a filing team member would like to view a copy of the submitted filing, he/she can request a copy from the uploader.
+In addition, the posting of the filing may be viewed on the plan’s Account History.

 - All premium filings and payments are eventually posted to a plan's account history, which reflects a plan's premium filing history by plan year.
-The account history can be viewed online from the Plan Page to ensure that a plan's filings are up-to-date, to verify that the information is accurate, and to determine whether there are any underpayments or overpayment that need to be addressed.
-Note that there will be a delay between when a filing is submitted and when it shows on the Account History.
+To view the account history via the Plan Page, you must have the plan in your account and the "view account history" permission for that plan.
+Viewing the account history will help you confirm that a plan's filings are up-to-date, verify that the information is accurate, and determine whether there are any underpayments or overpayments that need to be addressed.
+To help ensure that filings and payments are posted promptly, please submit complete and accurate filings as well as payments that reference the plan's ein/pn and pyc.
 (See the next question/answer for more information.)

 - If the plan that has an EIN/PN change is in your account, do not add the new EIN/PN to your account.
 Instead, report the EIN/PN change on your next premium filing, which you will create by clicking "Create Filing" next to the plan with the old EIN/PN.
 The old EIN/PN will populate the "Previous EIN" and "Previous PN" fields and the new EIN/PN should be entered in the "Current EIN" and "Current PN" fields.